File Library: Manage images and files

 Refer to Limitations for some use cases where references aren't tracked.

-You can view the file references in Library > Files in two places:
+You can view the file references in Files in two places:

-• In the Thumbnail View, when you select an individual file, the references are displayed in the file metadata displayed at the bottom of the page:
+• In Icons View and List View, when you select an individual file, the file metadata modal at the bottom of the page displays the file's references:

-In either location, click the View details... link to open a pop-up that will display a detailed hyperlinked list of all the references.
-The references will display in 5 sections:
+In either location, select View details... to open the References modal.
+References will display in 5 sections:

-• Theme References: Contains references in Settings > Style, including the logo, favicon, Custom HTML templates, and Custom CSS.
+• Theme References: Contains references in Customize > Style (Custom HTML & CSS), including the logo, favicon, Custom HTML templates, and Custom CSS.

 • Article References: Contains references within article body, URL redirect, banner, thumbnail.
 Each article includes a badge that displays the article's current publishing status.